Making Decisions

 That outcome feeds back into Observe, creating a new current state and potentially revealing new gaps.
 This connects to Accomplishing Objectives: multiple decision cycles accumulate, each one providing information about what is achievable.

-Through iteration, you discover boundaries.
+Through iteration, boundaries are discovered.
 Some objectives turn out to be unreachable given current constraints.
 When this becomes clear, the Pivot option becomes valuable — reformulating the objective based on what the search process revealed.

-The speed at which you can complete decision cycles affects how quickly you learn.
+The speed at which decision cycles are completed affects how quickly learning occurs.
 Faster iteration means faster discovery of what works and what does not.
 But speed alone does not guarantee good outcomes.
 The threshold must be calibrated correctly, and the search must be conducted within the achievable space.

 Satisficing is not a compromise with rationality.
 It is rationality adapted to real constraints.
 Perfect information is unavailable.
 Time is finite.
 Cognitive capacity has limits.
 Given these conditions, finding a good enough solution quickly is often more rational than searching indefinitely for the best possible solution.

 The approach described here — setting thresholds, managing search budgets, recognizing when to pivot — applies whether decisions are made intuitively or deliberately.
 The structure is the same.
-The difference is in how much conscious attention you give to each phase.
+The difference is in how much conscious attention is given to each phase.

 For routine decisions, the intuitive mode works well.
 The threshold, search, and evaluation happen below conscious awareness.
 For complex or high-stakes decisions, making the process explicit allows for better calibration and more effective use of limited resources.

-Either way, the goal is the same: find a solution that fits the forces in the context, given the constraints you face, in the time available.
+Either way, the goal is the same: find a solution that fits the forces in the context, given the constraints at hand, in the time available.